Nigeria entry requirements for Myanmar passport holders

 Hotel booking or host invitation

-Have a hotel reservation or a letter of invitation from your Nigerian host ready.
-Immigration officers sometimes ask for it at the counter, especially if you're arriving without a clear itinerary.
-A printed booking confirmation with the hotel name and address is enough.Recommended
+Have a hotel reservation or a letter of invitation from your host ready.
+Immigration officers rarely ask for it, but if they do, a printed booking confirmation with your name and dates is enough.Recommended

 Proof of funds